NEET PG 2024 Counselling Schedule Likely To Be Released Soon, Check Details

 - MBBS/BDS degree or provisional certificate

-NEET PG counselling is held for candidates applying for All India Quota (AIQ) seats in MS, MD, DNB, and postgraduate diploma programmes.
+NEET PG counselling is conducted for candidates applying for All India Quota (AIQ) seats in MS, MD, DNB, and postgraduate diploma programs.